alexwlchan/alexwlchan.net/src/_drafts/2023-in-reading.md

 %}
 </div>

-This is a fascinating, if heavy, take on the “what if” concept.
+This is a fascinating take on the “what if” concept.

-Iris has run away from the forest to escape her abusive wife, and there she meets an alternate version of herself who made different choices.
+Iris has run away to the forest to escape her abusive wife, and there she meets an alternate version of herself who made different choices – an Iris who married someone different, and now carries an unwanted pregnancy.
-They both have regrets about how their life turned out, and envy towards some aspects of the other’s life – but they also come to learn that the grass isn’t always greener.
+They both have regrets about how their life turned out, and envy some aspects of the other’s life – but they also learn that the grass isn’t always greener.
-One life isn’t inherently better than the other.

 The book switches back and forth between “Before” (the events leading up to her running away) and “After” (what she does in the woods).
 You know that something bad has happened to Iris, but you only find out the details slowly.
+I enjoy this sort of non-linear story.

 It gave me a lot of thoughts and feelings, and I felt sympathy for Iris.
-Both Irises have flawed and imperfect lives, and there’s no implied moral that one is obviously better or more correct.
+Both Irises have flawed and imperfect lives, and there’s no implication that one is obviously better or more correct.
 I haven’t read it again, but I want to, because I suspect there’s a lot I’d pick up on a second time round.

 Content warnings for abuse, sexual assault, rape, and suicide.